sandesh300/DevSecOps-Pipeline-on-AWS-EKS/README.md

 ### Adding Linux Terminal in VSCode (Windows Users)

-If you are on Windows, refer to this [guide](https://amitabhdevops.hashnode.dev/a-step-by-step-guide-to-adding-ubuntu-wsl-in-vs-code-terminal) to integrate an Ubuntu terminal in VSCode for seamless project execution.

 ---

 ## Step 3: Fork and Clone the Project Repository

 1. **Fork the Repository:**

-    * Open the repository [DevOps Mega Project](https://github.com/Amitabh-DevOps/DevOps-mega-project) on GitHub.
+    * Open the repository on GitHub.

     * Click **Fork** to create a copy in your GitHub account.